 “Catch-fold enchantment, eh?”
 The Knight turns and calls, “Garn!”

 Knight Garn hurries over.
 His armor clanks in time with his steps.

 “Yes, Justicer Roke?”

-“You completed a course in minor arcanix, aye?
+“You just took a course in minor arcanix, aye?
 Part of your training as a Lesser Justicer?”

 “Did those frail-bodied mages teach you Elkor’s Eye?”

 Roke nods at Ren.
 “This one has a catch-fold enchantment.
 Search his bag for anything Fair.”

 “Get your hands off him!” someone snarls.
 “You have no right!”